Leporacanthicus/lacsap/BUILD.md

 (You may need to do this with `sudo` if the install directory is something like `/usr/...`)

-Finally, go back up to where your main sources direcotry is:
+Finally, go back up to where your main sources directory is:

     cd ..